ONTHEFRITTZ/The-Dak-and-Chog-Tavern/docs/QUICKSTART.md

 - Press `Connect Wallet`.
 The banner shows the network and address.
 The `Profile` button opens your profile modal.
 - Profiles: Save/Load an X handle.
 This talks to the realtime backend over `/socket.io`.
 - Multiplayer: Open `games/table/`.
 Click `Join`, then choose a seat.
 Toggle `Ready`, place a bet, and `Deal`.
-- Admin: https://yourdomain.xyz/admin/ – connect the owner wallet to enable Pause/Resume and Faro settings.
+- Admin: https://yourdomain.xyz/admin/ – connect the owner wallet to toggle game pause/resume and bankroll settings.

 If you see “No such file or directory” on EC2
 - It means the script path doesn’t exist on that machine.
 Copy the script up, then run it from /tmp: